 - Unpack the downloaded zip - to see individual files (important is the .jp2)

-- Install on your computer MapTiler - from downloads section
+- Install on your computer MapTiler Desktop from download section

 - Start MapTiler - choose “Standard Tiles”, drag and drop in the .jp2 file, click on “Choose bands” and “Ignore alpha channel (4th band)”, location and coordinate system should be autodetected